 This is a viable option if your computer can still boot properly.
 Windows 10 comes with a Reset This PC feature.
-This feature gives you the option of choosing whether you’d like to keep your files, or remove them before reinstalling the OS.
-You don’t even have to download any files, Windows just initiates the setup without even employing the use of an installation media.
+This feature allows you to choose whether you’d like to keep your files or remove them before reinstalling the OS.
+You don’t even have to download any files; Windows initiates the setup without using an installation media.

-Regarding capability, this method is no different from installing Windows 10 with a CD.
+Regarding capability, this method differs from installing Windows 10 with a CD.

-Go to “Start menu”, select “Settings” and click on “Update & Security”.
+Go to the “Start menu,” select “Settings,” and click on “Update & Security.”
 Select “Recovery”

 If you want don’t want to lose your data, choose “Keep my files” and wait for a pop-up dialog informing you that apps have been removed.